stefanuebe/vaadin-fullcalendar/README.md

 // #2 setting a auto height - this is calculated by the w-h-ratio of the calendar calendar.setHeightAuto();

-// #3 calculate height by parent. parent is a block container. calendar.setHeightByParent();
+// #3 calculate height by parent.
+calendar.setHeightByParent();
 calendar.setSizeFull();